-We have recently been working with the Forestry Commission to effectively manage and improve our own wood.
+The wood owners have worked with the Forestry Commission to effectively manage and improve our own wood.
 We have harvested wood from one section by thinning out existing trees to allow more light and room for the remaining trees to grow and flourish.

 We are looking to introduce short rotation coppicing for a section of our own wood.
 Short rotation coppicing means that we cut back the existing wood more frequently, on average every five years, to produce 3-4 inch wide logs and means we don’t have to cut down the entire tree and re-plant.
 Coppicing is normally used for willow or poplar trees and may also be possible with birch and ash, all of which currently grow in our own wood.
 We will update the website with how our coppicing plan progresses.

-We are already seeing more local wildlife in little over a year from this new wood management plan commencing.
+We are already seeing more local wildlife in the woodland over the past couple of years from this new wood management plan commencing.